giralt/draft-ietf-alto-gradientgraph-multidomain/draft-giraltyellamraju-alto-bsg-multidomain.md

 scenarios where:

-- The properties of the Bottleneck Structure Graph do not impose security risks to the ALTO service provider, e.g., by not carrying sensitive information.
+- The properties of the Bottleneck Structure Graph do not impose security risks to the ALTO service provider; e.g., by not carrying sensitive information.

 - The ALTO server and client have